 Title 5, §1506 of the DCMR provides the notice requirements that must be given to an employee affected by a RIF.
 Section 1506.1 states that "an employee selected for separation shall be given specific written notice at least thirty (30) days prior to the effective date of the separation.
 The notice shall state specifically what action is taken, the effective date of the action, and other necessary information regarding the employee's status and appeal rights."
 Additionally, the D.C.
-Official Code § 1-624.08(e) which governs RIFs provides that an Agency shall give an employee thirty (30) days notice after such employee has been selected for separation pursuant to a RIF19.
+Official Code § 1-624.08(e) which governs RIFs provides that an Agency shall give an employee thirty (30) days' notice after such employee has been selected for separation pursuant to a RIF.
 The RIF Notice is dated October 2, 2009.
 The effective date of the RIF was November 2, 2009.
-The RIF Notice states that Employee's position is being abolished as a result of a RIF.
-The RIF Notice also provides Employee with information about his appeal rights.
-Employee has not submitted any credible evidence that would show that he did not receive his RIF notice on the date indicated therein.
+The RIF Notice also provides Employee with information about her appeal rights.
+Moreover, Employee has not contested that she did not receive her RIF notice on the date indicated therein.
 Therefore, I find that Employee was given the required thirty (30) days notice prior to the effective date of the RIF.